Eric-Canas/proxy-spinner/README.md

 # Proxy Rotator

-ProxyRotator is an straightforward, non-reliable, non-secure, but easy-to-use library for avoiding IP blocking by rotating free proxies on demand.
+ProxyRotator is an straightforward, *non-reliable*, *non-secure*, but easy-to-use library for avoiding IP blocking by rotating free proxies on demand.
 It relies in services like [ProxyScrape.com](https://proxyscrape.com/free-proxy-list) to get the proxies and rotate them on demand, and is subject to the availability of that service and the proxies it lists.